byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **The 1:4:10 Ratio**

 - Molasses or brown sugar: 1 part
-- Organic food remnants: 4-5 parts
+- Fruit and vegetable fresh remnants: 4-5 parts
 - Water: 10 parts

+This is just a guideline, experiment and play with the ratio, when fermenting large amounts of fruit remnants sugar content can be reduced by half.

 ![bottle enzyme](./enzymeImages/enzymeBottle.jpg)

 **Step 1:**
-- Fill container half way with water, leaving room for expansion and fresh fruit remnants (50% of the volume).
+- Fill container half way with water (50% of the volume), leaving room for expansion and fresh remnants.

 **Step 2:**
-- Add 1 part (or less) brown sugar to the container and stir.
+- Add 1 part (or less) sugar to the container and stir.

 **Step 3:**
-- Add 4-5 parts fruit remnants into the container.
-The smaller chopped the pieces the better the ferment.
+- Add 4-5 parts chopped remnants as they become available into the container.
+The smaller the pieces the better the ferment.
-This is just a guideline, experiment and play with the ratio.

 **Step 4:**
-- Top up with water if needed, close the container and let the mixture **ferment for 3 months.** It’s important not to expose the ferment to the air.
-During the first month, gases will be released during fermentation process. **Pressure will built up in the container, release daily to avoid rupturing or use an airlock.** Leave the cap a little lose or put a balloon over to avoid an explosion.
-A cloth with elastic is not suitable for this type of fermentation.
-Date the bin!
+- When the bin is 75% full date the bin!**In the first month of fermentation gases will be released, pressure will built up in the container, release daily to avoid rupturing or use an airlock.** Leave the cap a little lose to avoid an explosion.
+It’s important not to expose the ferment to the air.
+After the ferment has stabilized, close the container and let the mixture **ferment for 3 months.**

-Fermentation time & environment: 3 months minimum, from the time stopped adding food remnants.
+Fermentation time & environment: 3 months minimum from the time stopped adding food remnants.
 Store in a dark environment away from excessive heat.

 ![filter](./enzymeImages/enzymeProcess05.jpg)